Elements of a Brand Relaunch

-When it becomes necessary to have a brand relaunch it has become quite evident to the marketing group that the brand is underperforming, then it may be time for a brand relaunch.
+When it’s evident your brand is underperforming, then it may be time for a brand relaunch.
 Even if your business thrives, the metric of comparing growth to a competitor’s success might illuminate a weakness.

-Experience tells me that this underperformance and market weakness is usually a result of insignificant meaning.
-For some reason, the brand is not resonating as strongly as it should and as a result the market performance is less than expected.
+Experience tells us that this underperformance and market weakness is usually the result of little meaning.
+As a result, the brand is not resonating as strongly as it should.
+So, your market performance becomes less than expected.

-It actually is not drastic.
-Point-in-fact rebranding requires a relaunch and a brand relaunch requires some elements of rebranding.
+It is not drastic.
+Point-in-fact, rebranding requires a relaunch and a brand relaunch requires some elements of rebranding.

-In our experience a weakness in brand meaning is often brought to a head through market research.
-Here are some of the signs that a brand relaunch is well overdue and a brand intervention is needed:
+In our experience, you often find a weakness in brand meaning through market research.
+Here are some of the signs that a brand relaunch is well overdue, and you need a brand intervention:

 Here are the top four reasons to consider a brand relaunch:

-- A new competitor has entered the category and has reshaped the market scape into one that is particularly advantageous to their brand and places your legacy brand in a disadvantageous position.
-If true, you might want to consider a brand relaunch as well.
-No brand, regardless of it position in the category, can afford to ignore a sea change in the category for long.
-Remaining stationary while a new competitor reshapes opinions and preferences is a recipe for marketing disaster.
-The sooner your brand responds the better.
+- A new competitor enters the category, reshaping the market.
+Ignoring the arrival of new and powerful meaning is how brands (and companies) die.Regardless of its position in the category, no brand can afford to ignore a sea change in the category for long.
+Remaining stationary while a new competitor reshapes opinions and preferences is a recipe for a marketing disaster.
+The sooner your brand responds, the better.

 Planning is important

-The elements of a relaunch require some well defined planning.
-Tough questions must be asked and the resultant answers addressed.
-Too often in our experience, brands want to back into a new positioning— thinking that all they need is a new tag-line and color palette.
-But, the elements of success are broader than this.
+The elements of a brand relaunch require some well-defined planning and, you must ask tough questions.
+And the resulting answers addressed.
+Too often in our experience, brands back into a new positioning— thinking that all they need is a new tag-line and a changed color palette.
+But the elements of success are broader than this.

 Think about this marketing problem and subsequent brand opportunity logically.
-The first thing you need to do is to get those that have awareness of your brand (based upon the market research) is to recognize that something important has happened.
-That the brand HAS changed.
+First, tell those who know your brand (based upon the market research) that something important has happened that the brand HAS changed.

-You may wish to do this on the cheap and change as little as possible but relaunching to a new improved position has requirements.
+You may wish to do this on the cheap and change as little as possible.
+But relaunching to a new, improved position comes with requirements.

 Symbolism is key

-The new brand must be granted permission to occupy the new space in the mind of the prospect.
-It needs to demonstrate a new and important promise.
-It needs to have a singular clarity of purpose that is so powerful that no one in the target market can afford to ignore it.
+To be effective, the new brand must demonstrate a unique and vital promise, thus occupying a new space in the prospect’s mind.
+It needs to have a single clarity of purpose that is so powerful no one in the target market can afford to ignore it.

-I used that language purposefully.
-When the new position is powerfully identified there will be a sense of risk in ignoring it.
-I’m not talking about a new position that threatens the prospect, but think for a moment what it means to have a position that represents the highest emotional intensity in the category?
+We use that language purposefully.
+Powerfully identify the new position.
+Or there will be a sense of risk in ignoring it.
+We’re not talking about a new position that threatens the prospect.
+But think for a moment.
+What does it mean to have a position that represents the highest emotional intensity in the category?

-When this emotional intensity is real and urgent it causes those that do not possess it to feel incomplete without it.
+When this emotional intensity is real and urgent, it causes those that do not possess it to feel incomplete without it.
 There is inherent in this logic a sense of risk.
-A fear of risk is more descriptive of this phenomenon.
+Fear of risk is more descriptive of this phenomenon.

-What this means is that your focus needs to be more on the beliefs, precepts, needs and wants of the prospect rather than the needs and wants of current customers.
-I’m not suggesting that you ignore current customers.
+Focus on the beliefs, precepts, needs and wants of the prospect rather than the needs and wants of current customers.
+We’re not suggesting you ignore current customers.
 Just know that you own greater message flexibility with your existing customers than you believe.
 To grow market share, however, you must reach those currently not choosing you.

 What needs to change?

 We already discussed that they need to SEE that something has changed in your brand.
-At a quick glance they MUST understand that the promise of the brand (the who it is for) is all about them personally.
+Immediately, they MUST understand that the promise of the brand (the who it is for) is all about them personally.

 Do you expect a prospect to suddenly notice you and change preference when the external veneer of your brand has not changed?
 A new tagline is not enough to grant a new position.
-More often than not the prospect will not get far enough into your brand message to read it.
+Often, the prospect will not get far enough into your brand message to read it.

-They have already decided that your brand is not important for them.
+They have already decided that your brand is not essential to them.
 You need to use every equity in your quiver to change that perception.
-At best you want them to say to themselves “I think this is important enough to my self-description to trial the brand.”
-At the very least you want them to say to themselves “I overlooked this brand before and I should explore it a bit more deeply.”
+At best, you want them to think, “I think this is important enough to check out the brand.”

 Today we understand that the logo should work harder than that.
 It should symbolically reflect the brand strategy and position.
-They should see that logo and mark and understand the full brand promise.
+Everyone should see that logo and mark and understand the full brand promise.

-It needs to be designed towards the strategy.
-If you are relaunching your brand or rebranding— odds are your mark either reflects your corporate identity OR an outdated prospect message.
-Either way it needs to go.
+Design based on strategy.
+If you are relaunching your brand or rebranding— odds are your mark either reflects your corporate identity OR an outdated prospect message—either way, it needs to go.

-One of the most difficult paths to navigate is how to know what elements should stay or go.
+Which elements should stay or go?
 Color palette?
 Font?
 Imagery?
 Style?
-What do we need to reinforce and what NEEDS to change.
-Once again, we can find the answers to this in the market research conducted to identify the strategy.
+What to reinforce and what to change?
+Once again, we can find the answers to these questions in the market research conducted to identify the strategy.

-The emotional brand theme should be locked with the new logo.
-The new logotype should never be seen without the brand strategic theme locked to it.
+Lock the emotional brand with the new logo.
+Never use the new logo without the brand’s strategic theme locked to it.

 We call this the logo lock-up.
-You need to make sure that the brand is absolutely identified with the new highest emotional space.
+Identify the brand with the new highest emotional space.
 Leaving the logo to hang without the benefit of a theme is a waste of brand energy.

 Make them FEEL as well as SEE

-So it is important that the prospect not only SEE a change but FEEL it deeply.
-The form and substance of the relaunched brand needs to solute this emotional fiber.
-Keeping it simple.
-Making it clear.
+So it is essential that the prospect not only SEE a change but FEEL it deeply.
+The form and substance of the relaunched brand need to salute this emotional fiber.
+Keep it simple and make it clear.

 Making it single-minded and having all meta messages in-line with the emotional position is a great predictor of success.
-Here are a list of brand relaunch caveats to avoid:
+Here is a list of brand relaunch questions to ask:

 - Is your new brand cluttered?